pataprogramming/loom-jung/README.md

 For now, if you're using a non-dynamic layout like `circle-layout`, you'll need to create a new layout from scratch when the graph changes.
-(Note that the new vertices show up in the top left corner after the repaint.)
+(Note that the new vertices showed up in the top left corner after the repaint.)
 ```
 > (config! vv :layout (circle-layout ga))